 7Horse \\ THE START

 It was during the time between albums that 7Horse received the phone call that would change their lives —— at least, the life of their new project.
 It was from a representative of director Martin Scorsese, saying that the single “Meth Lab Zoso Sticker” was being considered for use in the film The Wolf of Wall Street.
-The song ended up with a nice cameo in the movie, as well as an appearance in the trailer. “ There’s a certain level of validation when Martin Scorsese thinks your song is good enough for his movie,” Calio says.
+The song ended up in the movie, as well as in the trailer and on the official soundtrack released by Universal Music Group. “ There’s a certain level of validation when Martin Scorsese thinks your song is good enough for his movie,” Calio says.
 “That was the proverbial shot in the arm.
 We weren't looking for it, but we had done everything right.
 We'd worked our asses off.
 And sometimes stuff like that comes to you."

 ON THE ROAD